 When this opportunity came up I thought it was the best of both worlds.
 The cellular therapy part really interested me because it is cutting edge medicine and it truly gives patients hope, improves lung function and overall gives patients a much better quality of life.

 I learned quickly that anyone living with a chronic lung disease has a daily struggle, even a minute-by-minute struggle.
 We are giving the patients hope and we are giving their families hope as well.

 Doctors Should Give Hope Too

-I am constantly surprised that doctors do not recommend stem cell treatments.
-I think it’s sad that some doctors just won’t take the time to research what is being done with stem cell therapy and find out how successful it is.
+I am constantly surprised that doctors do not recommend cellular treatments.
+I think it’s sad that some doctors just won’t take the time to research what is being done with cellular therapy and find out how successful it is.
 Still, others in the medical field are hesitant to recommend treatment because not enough has been published in medical journals.
 Fortunately, we have a lot of patients who go against their doctor’s advice and choose to have the treatment.
 Afterward, they say it was the best thing they ever did.

 A physician’s responsibility is to do all they can for a patient and I think they fall short in not telling patients about the availability of our services.